lfromanini/sshWrapper/README.md

 <img align="right" src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg">

 # sshWrapper
-An SSh wrapper to retrieve sshpass credentials and use it to loggin in the remote host.
+An SSh wrapper to retrieve sshpass credentials and use it to log-in in the remote host.

 ```
          _  __        __